 (ii) The calculation under (i) will, with anticipated Outages other than Planned Outages then taken into account, effectively define the envelope of opportunity for Planned Outages of CDGUs, (or in the case of a CCGT Installation, CCGT Module(s) therein), Dispatchable WFPSs, Controllable WFPSs (or Generating Unit(s) therein) and/or Power Station Equipment.

 During this period the TSO may, as appropriate, contact each Generator which has supplied information to seek clarification on information received or such additional relevant information as is reasonable.
 The provisions of this paragraph OC2.6.1(b) also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.6.1(b) also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generated Unit” or a “Demand Side Unit”.

 OC2.6.2 Long Term Operational Planning - Planning for Years 2 and 3